Shasthojoy/lycheejs-guide/project-architecture/MAIN.md

 These are the optional Platform Adapters:

 - `(lychee.app.Jukebox) MAIN.jukebox` - a Sound and Music player for queued and parallel playbacks
-- `(lychee.app.Loop) MAIN.loop` - an event-firing App Loop that simulates, interpolates and predicts update and render flow
+- `(lychee.app.Loop) MAIN.loop` - an event-firing Loop that simulates, interpolates and predicts update and render flow
 - `(lychee.net.Client) MAIN.client` - a peer-to-peer Client for Websockets, HTTP and TCP
 - `(lychee.net.Server) MAIN.server` - a peer-to-peer Server for Websockets, HTTP and TCP